 Note that accurately reading your results requires understanding that gross income is the foundation for all other figures.
 The deduction lines also provide federal tax credits that can reduce your overall tax bill.
-And, the net income line reflects your annual net pay based on how often you are paid.
+And the net income line reflects your annual net pay based on how often you are paid.

 How to read your Nunavut net income calculator results

 Your Nunavut net income calculator divides your gross pay into four components: gross income, mandatory payroll deductions, income tax, and the net amount that is deposited into your account each pay period.
+However, the calculator does not currently subtract the separate 2% Nunavut Payroll Tax that may apply to taxable remuneration, so the displayed net income should be treated as an estimate before that payroll tax.

 Below are the explanations of four key factors in the Nunavut calculation.

-Meaning of gross income line
+Meaning of the gross income line

 Your gross income is the amount before any deductions are applied to your pay.
-The calculator determines this amount by multiplying your pay per period by the total number of pay periods in the year.
+Our calculator determines this amount by multiplying your pay per period by the total number of pay periods in the year.
 Every other figure displayed on the results screen is based on this amount, so ensure it matches the information on your T4 slip or your offer letter before proceeding to the next steps.

-Meaning of the payroll deductions lines
+Meaning of the payroll deduction lines

-EI and CPP contributions are the first deductions taken from gross pay, and both have annual caps.
+EI and CPP contributions are the first deductions taken from gross pay.
 For 2026, EI premiums are set at 1.63% of insurable earnings, with a maximum contribution of $1,123.07.
-The CPP rate is 5.95% on earnings exceeding the $3,500 basic exemption, capped at $4,230.45.
+Besides, the CPP rate is 5.95% on earnings exceeding the $3,500 basic exemption, up to a cap of $4,230.45.

 If your income falls between $74,600 and $85,000, a second-tier CPP2 rate of 4% applies to the amount above $74,600, up to a maximum of $416.